 Contact the Credit Bureau

 The first thing you should do is notify the agency and open a dispute.
 Under the FCRA, you have the right, among others, to challenge incomplete or inaccurate information on your credit report.
-If you notify a credit reporting agency of an error, they must investigate (typically by checking with your creditors) and correct or delete inaccurate, incomplete, or unverifiable information.
+If you notify a credit reporting agency of an error, they must investigate your claim, typically by checking with your creditors, and correct or delete inaccurate, incomplete, or unverifiable information.

 You can open a dispute with each agency through the following links:

-The agency will contact the “furnisher" of the information (typically a credit card company, a bank or other lender, or a debt collection agency) and try to verify the information in their report.
-They generally have 30 days in which to get back to you with the results of their investigation.
+The agency will contact the furnisher of the information, often a credit card company, a bank or other lender, or a debt collection agency, and try to verify the information in their report.
+In general, they have 30 days in which to get back to you with the results of their investigation.
 If they agree with you, you're almost finished.
 Just ask them to notify anyone who recently got your report of the correction.

-Make sure you check your reports with the other agencies (they don't always have the same information) to make sure any error is fixed there as well.
+Make sure you check your reports with the other agencies, as they don't always have the same information, to make sure any error is fixed there as well.